devrelcollective/awesome-devrel/README.md

 * [Haxor](https://haxor.sh/platform/): Haxor is the platform for developer experience feedback.
 Learn how to improve your DX by watching developers build with your product.
 * [EnjoyHQ](https://getenjoyhq.com/): When your team wants to discover customer problems, do research for a new feature, collect evidence for your next sprint planning, share research findings and more, NomNom has your back.
 * [UserVoice](https://uservoice.com): User feedback software to help you listen to your customers, focus product development efforts on features that matter, and innovate efficiently.
-* [Sarahah](https://sarahah.com/): Lets your developer communities, friends or coworkers come with anonymous, constructive feedback on *you*.
-Risk of trolls, chance for gold.
 * [HotJar](https://www.hotjar.com/): Record and replay onboarding flows.
 Cheaper than FullStory.

 ## GIF creation
 * [Cockos LICEcap](https://www.cockos.com/licecap/) (for Windows): LICEcap can capture an area of your desktop and save it directly to .GIF (for viewing in web browsers, etc) or .LCF (see below).
 * [EZGif](https://ezgif.com/): Online Gif editor - crop, add text, trim, add effects, censor - all online.
 * [gifcurry](https://github.com/lettier/gifcurry) (for Linux/Mac): Gif editor to add text, trim, and add other effects.
-* [gifbrewery.com](http://gifbrewery.com/) (for Mac): Creating fine-crafted GIFs for Mac users worldwide.
 * [gifsicle](https://github.com/kohler/gifsicle): Optimize and edit GIFs for sharing.
 * [GIPHY Capture](https://giphy.com/apps/giphycapture) (for Mac): Allows you create and edit GIFs through screeen capture, also can add captions and control pixel size
 * [Kap](https://getkap.co) (for Mac): Capture screen areas and save as GIF, MP4, etc. Free and open source.